-How to help your child’s mental health at this time:
+How to help your child’s mental health regarding Covid 19:

 And a great book for helping a child to deal with worries is ‘The huge bag of worries’ by Victoria Ironside.